 Born 1948.
-Member of the board of directors since 2000.
+Member of the Board of Directors since 2000.
 Chairman of Remuneration Committee and member of Audit Committee tor.
-Niels Mengel is Founding Partner and previous CEO and board member of Øresund-Healthcare Capital.
+Niels Mengel was Founding Partner and former CEO and board member of Øresund-Healthcare Capital.
 He has also inter alia been Executive Vice President at ISS World Services A/S and Director at PA Consulting Group.